feiwu77777/Handwriting_generation/README.md

 An implementation of Alex Graves paper on handwriting generation https://arxiv.org/pdf/1308.0850.pdf.

-A first version was written using tensorflow (version 1.11.0) in the handwriting_gen.py file followed by a keras version (2.2.4), keras being more computational costly though.
+A first version was written using tensorflow (version 1.11.0) followed by a keras version (2.2.4), keras being more computational costly though.

 Both codes are structures as follow:
 - part 1 : preparing the data to feed the neural network